courtneysims/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview
-Statistical study to compare vehicle performance of the MechaCar vehicles
+ A statistical study to compare vehicle performance of the MechaCar vehicles.

+## Linear Regression to Predict MPG